mrimadali/iOS-Github-Search-Client/README.md

 # Dependencies
 This Project uses the Swift Package Manager for its dependencies.

-(What is Swift Package Manager?
+<i>(What is Swift Package Manager?
 The Swift Package Manager is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.)
 Add a Swift Package Dependency<br>
 To add a package dependency to your Xcode project, select File > Swift Packages > Add Package Dependency and enter its repository URL.
-You can also navigate to your target’s General pane, and in the “Frameworks, Libraries, and Embedded Content” section, click the + button, select Add Other, and choose Add Package Dependency.
+You can also navigate to your target’s General pane, and in the “Frameworks, Libraries, and Embedded Content” section, click the + button, select Add Other, and choose Add Package Dependency.</i><br>
 The Project uses two dependencies:-